Maboalenen/cerebro/README.md

  # Cerebro

-  Cerebro elasticsearch management interface , developed by Github user lmenezes
+  Cerebro is an Open source tool ,Elasticsearch management interface developed by Github user lmenezes.